Table of Contents

 Small-scale farmers also contribute to deforestation by clearing land for farming with slash-and-burn tactics, resulting in the loss of forest cover and the destruction of biodiversity.
 The region’s lack of effective land-use planning and zoning legislation, combined with lax law enforcement, allows for the conversion of forest lands to agricultural use with no consequences.

 The majority of these illegal operations are funded and carried out by large corporations in various sectors, such as Peru’s lumber, coca, palm oil, and mining industries, which are at the heart of these deforestations.
 They meet both domestic and international demand for these products while carefully avoiding environmental violations through the use of shell firms, record manipulation, and other criminal tactics.
 These companies work with entrepreneurial criminal networks that exploit the countries’ economic situation to hire cheap labor for chopping and burning trees and illegally planting coca plants.
-All these activities are taking place at a scale that is fast consuming the Peruvian Amazon rainforest, eliminating natural ecosystems and biodiverse species, and leaving nothing in their aftermath.
+All of these activities are taking place at a scale that is fast consuming the Peruvian Amazon rainforest, eliminating natural ecosystems and biodiverse species, and leaving nothing in their aftermath.

-FUND THE PLANET is helping to protect the Peruvian Amazon.
+Fund The Planet is helping to protect the Peruvian Amazon.